apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 In the event that a SAML2 service provider is configured to download metadata from a URL, CAS may now attempt to reuse the previously-downloaded backup file on disk for the service provider, if the metadata file is still seen as valid.
 This capability will require the forceful fetching of the metadata over HTTP to be disabled.

+### Delegated Authentication Dynamic Discovery

+[Dynamic Discovery](../integration/Delegate-Authentication-DiscoverySelection.html) configured for delegated authentication is able to start the delegation flow based on a principal attribute that would then be matched against the configuration rules to locate the approprivate external identity provider.

 ### Docker Images